posmocoop/bike-index/howto/README.md

 5. We consider bike routes on the sidewalk as sidewalk.

+6. "Mut zur Lücke".
+If we have a situation like Hornbach, we just leave a gap, instead of offering a route nobody will travel.

-6. There might be parts that don't fit into the route idea.
+7. (There might be parts that don't fit into the route idea.)